seng350/course/lectures/4-req.md

 Back to our Blue Bridge example.
 Who are the stakeholders in this project?

-For the project, I've asked you to fill in a table from the Rozanski and Woods approach.
+Here is a. table from the Rozanski and Woods book on architecture (see syllabus).
 It looks something like this:

 | Role | Concerns | Instances |
 |-----|----------|-----------|